Emergency Dentistry | Valparaiso, Indiana

 Tooth Knocked Out

-If a tooth has been knocked clean out of the mouth, it is essential to see a dentist immediately.
+If a tooth has been knocked clean out of the mouth, it is essential to see an emergency dentist immediately.
 When a tooth exits the mouth, tissues, nerves, and blood vessels become damaged.
 If the tooth can be placed back into its socket within an hour, there is a chance the tissues will grow to support the tooth once again.
 Here are some steps to take:

 - Call our office.